fpereiro/teishi/README.md

 - Returns either true or an error message.
 - Provides a default label ("Input") if no label is passed.
-- Has a mysterious code block within the error message: `label_of ? 'one of ' + label_of : to`.
-Later we're going to see why, in the [multi section](https://github.com/fpereiro/teishi#teishi.multi).
+- Has a mysterious code block within the error message: `label_of ? label_of : to`.
+Later we're going to see why, in the [label_of section](https://github.com/fpereiro/teishi#label_of).

 ## teishi.stop